mlodyoskar/PublishIT/README.md

 ## Project Overview 🎉

-Publish IT is a blog app where you can read, write and comment articles about IT.
+PublishIT is a blog app where you can read, write and comment articles about IT.
 It's mainly inspired by [ohmydev.pl](https://www.ohmydev.pl/).
 As a user you can: create blog post and attach an image cover to it, comment article and report comments.
 You can also follow other people and change your profile picture and bio.

 ## Tech/framework used 🔧